joanmarc28/Robocat/README.md

 # How To Use

-To set up and run RoboCat on your system, follow these simple stemps:
+To set up and run RoboCat on your system, follow these simple steps:
 ### Step 1: Download the repository
 Open your terminal and run the following command:
 ```bash